SkafteNicki/dtu_mlops/reports/README.md

 > Example:
 >
 > *The starting point of the diagram is our local setup, where we integrated ... and ... and ... into our code.*
-> *Whenever we commit code and puch to github, it auto triggers ... and ... .
+> *Whenever we commit code and push to github, it auto triggers ... and ... .
 From there the diagram shows ...*
 >
 > Answer: